crandmck/test-md/README.md

 ```

 When prompted, respond as follows:
-1. `?
-What's the name of your application?` <br/>
+- `What's the name of your application?`
-Give the app any name you wish, for example "my-soap-demo".
+<br/>Give the app any name you wish, for example "my-soap-demo".
 The tool will create a directory with that name (`my-soap-demo`).
-1. `?
-Enter name of the directory to contain the project:` <br/>
+- `Enter name of the directory to contain the project:`
-Press Enter to accept the default (directory has the same name as the app).
+<br/>Press Enter to accept the default (directory has the same name as the app).
-1. `?
-Which version of LoopBack would you like to use?` <br/>
+- `Which version of LoopBack would you like to use?`
-Choose `3.x (current)`
+<br/>Choose `3.x (current)`
-1. `?
-What kind of application do you have in mind?` <br/>
+- `What kind of application do you have in mind?`
-Choose `empty-server (An empty LoopBack API, without any configured models or datasources)`
+<br/>Choose `empty-server (An empty LoopBack API, without any configured models or datasources) `

 The tool will then scaffold the app and install all the dependencies from npm.

+## Create a SOAP data source

 Go into the app root directory:
 ```
 $ cd my-soap-demo
 ```

-## Create a SOAP data source

 Use the [data source generator](http://loopback.io/doc/en/lb3/Data-source-generator.html) to add a SOAP data source to your application.
 Enter this command: